bus710/gz_factory/README.md

 - [Models](#models)

 ## Description
-A virtual factory in Gazebo Robot Simulator
+A virtual factory in Gazebo Robot Simulator.
+Users can see the basic structure of a Gazebo project, and drive a virtual manipulator by using Python script.

 ## Install
+1. Install ROS indigo on Ubuntu 14.04.
+2. Setup ROS enviroment.
+3. Clone this repository.
 ```
 cd $HOME/catkin_ws/src/
 git clone https://github.com/bus710/gz_factory